Generate the root ca

 oc create configmap certificates --from-file=certs

-to the master nodes directory /etc/origin/master
+$DOMAIN.crt to the master nodes directory /etc/origin/masteroc new-project keycloak

 oc new-app jboss/keycloak